chrisdail/talk-good-code/slides.md

         return true;
     }
 ```
+--
 - Commented Out Code - Version control history
+--

 - References to bug numbers - Also, version control history
 ```
 // fix for CP-1234
 if (state == null) {
 ```

+---

+# Version Control

+- Version Control History should be treated like **code**
+- Readability is important
+- Should read like a story
+--

+- Good Commit comments
+- Small commits
+- Small pull requests

 ---